“Authorization”

 When a customer clicks the buy button or taps their card at a terminal, the merchant needs to know if they will actually get paid.
 An authorization is essentially the merchant asking the customer’s bank for permission to charge the card.

 During this process, no money actually changes hands.
-Instead, an approved authorization places a temporary hold on the customer’s funds or credit line.
+Instead, an approved authorization places a temporary authorization hold on the customer’s funds or credit line.
 This hold ensures that the money cannot be spent somewhere else before the merchant completes the final step of the transaction, known as capture or settlement.

 If the bank approves the request, they return an authorization code.
 If they reject it, they return a specific decline code indicating why the transaction cannot proceed.